Hydrospheredata/hydro-serving/docs/src/main/tut/runtimes.md

 position: 7
 ---

+# Runtimes

-__Runtime__ is a Docker image with the predefined infrastructure.
+__Runtime__ is a Docker image with a predefined infrastructure.
 It implements a set of specific methods that are used as an endpoints to the model.
 It's responsible for running user-defined models.
 When you create a new application, you also have to provide a corresponing runtime to each models' instances.

-# Available Runtimes
+## Available Runtimes
-{: #available-runtimes}

 We've already implemented a few runtimes which you can use in your own projects.
 They are all open source and you can look up code if you need.

->Note: If you are using a framework for which runtime isn't implemented yet, you can open an [issue][github-serving-new-issue] on Github.

 | Framework | Runtime | Versions | Links
 | --------- | ------- | ------- | ---- |